 Applicants to a graduate badge program must present evidence of a baccalaureate or graduate degree from a fully, regionally accredited institution when they apply for admission.
 Admission to a badge program is open to those who have met general admission guidelines.
 Some badge programs may have specific admission requirements.
 Applicants should carefully check individual badge programs.
 Criteria for admission are subject to change without notice.

 Graduate transfer credit will not be accepted as part of a badge program.
-No credit will be allowed for courses taken at another school while enrolled in a badge program at Hofstra.
+No credit toward a badge program will be allowed for courses taken at another school while enrolled in a badge program at Hofstra.
 Students are limited to the courses outlined in the badge program description.

 Students are not limited to how many badges they may earn.

 Permission to take courses in a badge program or the earning of a badge does not constitute acceptance to a graduate degree program.
 Students may apply to a graduate program and/or obtain advisement on which of the graduate courses previously taken as part of a badge program will fulfill degree requirements.

 Non-matriculated students accepted into a badge program are not eligible for Hofstra University Academic Scholarships offered by the University.

 Grading in graduate courses that are part of a badge program will follow the University grading policy.
 Please see Basic Regulations Governing Graduate Programs – item #2 for grade information.
 Students enrolled in a badge program will not be permitted to repeat a course; this benefit is a reserved benefit for a matriculated student in a graduate degree with instructor permission.